Starbucks: Americas

 In November 2017, Starbucks commenced operations in Jamaica, where the first store opened in the resort city of Montego Bay on the shores of the Doctor's Cave Beach Club, offering views of the Caribbean Sea.
-The company also reaffirmed its commitment to working with local coffee farmers to "implement systems to increase productivity and yields, while also increasing compliance to international standards."
+The company also reaffirmed its commitment to working with local coffee farmers to "implement systems to increase productivity and yields, while also increasing compliance to international standards".
 Starbucks Jamaica opened its first store on November 21, 2017, with plans to open 15 locations island-wide over a 5-year period.
 Starbucks Jamaica opened stores at the Sangster International Airport in Montego Bay and at the Falmouth Pier, in Falmouth, Jamaica.
 Starbucks Jamaica announced plans to open up to six stores in Kingston, Jamaica, by 2019.
 The first of the Kingston stores opened on June 21, 2018.
 The second store is in Kingston's central business district, New Kingston.
 Starbucks opened its first in-store location in the flagship location for Jamaica's largest Pharmacy chain, Fontana Pharmacy, also located in Kingston; making it Starbucks's third location.

+On April 11, 2018, Starbucks began operations in Uruguay, with a location in the Montevideo Shopping mall.
+The company announced that it planned to open up approximately 12 cafes in the country.

 In August 2019, a franchised location opened in the Cayman Islands.

 In October 2019, a franchised location opened in the Turks and Caicos Islands.

+On April 25, 2023, Starbucks commenced operations in Guyana.

+On April 29, 2024, Starbucks announced its official entry to Ecuador and Honduras in mid-year and late 2024, respectively.

+On August 14, 2024, Starbucks commenced operations in Ecuador, with its first location in the country at Scala Shopping Mall in Quito.
+The company announced the plans of opening four more cafes in the capital city until the end of 2025.

 Oceania

 Australia

 In July 2000, the first location in Australia opened in Sydney.
 After a massive downturn in 2008, the remaining Australian Starbucks stores were sold to the Withers family in 2014, with the company planning a more restrained expansion.

 As of November 2022, there are 59 Starbucks stores in Australia; 23 in New South Wales, 19 in Queensland and 18 in Victoria.
 These stores are spread out across Sydney, Melbourne, Brisbane, the Gold Coast, the Sunshine Coast and Ballarat.
 Before the mass-closure of 61 of their 85 stores in 2008, there were also stores in Adelaide, Canberra, Hobart and Wollongong.
-However, there are plans to open a restaurant in Toowoomba.
+However, there are plans to open a restaurant in Toowoomba while the first store in Perth, Western Australia opened on October 23, 2024, with another 11 planned to open by the end of 2025.